tannal/tannal.glitch.me/inbox.md

 https://github.com/DavidBeckham07/litl-Paper-Recurrent/blob/master/LITL%E5%A4%8D%E7%8E%B0%E7%AC%AC%E4%B8%89%E9%A2%98.md

-define api

-ShflLock google leveldb

-if you want contributors, a typical way is to add good first issue tag on some issues. or even better you can write down how to fix (step by step) driectly for someone to actually create their first patch.
-If someone make them first patch, it's a lot easier for them to contribute next patch.

-I know why we need cross compile

-If you want something, you should ask for it. don't wait someone to offer it to you.

-If you done something well, find the sponsor to maintain the work.
-If not, find the way to improve it or start over.

-show the right work to the right person at the right time.

-there aren't so many smart guy, and you don't need to be one to be sccessfully. just show up, and do something useful to others

-For everyone who want to contribute to open source projects You just need to show up, and find a position in the community.
-(anything else doesn't matter)

-I know I never be able to create the prfect things.
-I just need to know how i can built with these fasinating tools.

 microservices grpc computing nodes shared network grpc trpc protocol buffers

-buildah podman

 webapplication client code & server code & mysql/postgresql & redis & middleware